algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 In this case, even though the expectation value for the Gaussian distribution looks correct, it's kinda hard to tell exactly because there are only 8 (or so) possible values for each individual experiment.
 Essentially, we are trying to count to 10,000 in steps of 4,000.
 Clearly the closest we can get on any individual run is either 8,000 or 12,000, as these are multiples of 4,000.
+Simply put: we cannot resolve 10,000 items with this method!

 Does this mean that this counting method is less useful for a small number of items?
 In a sense, yes.